kubernetes/enhancements/keps/sig-scheduling/5981-dra-sharing-affinity/README.md

 - Fragmentation risk remains if affinity values are too fine-grained
 - Conservative handling of legacy in-use devices can temporarily strand schedulable capacity during rollout or migration
-- If a pool declares `sharingAffinity` but a claim's opaque configs do not fully satisfy every applicable group for a given candidate device (every key in those groups' `cel` maps non-empty), that device is filtered out for that claim by the "Strict Gating" rule; if no device in the pool has all applicable groups satisfied by the claim, the entire pool is filtered out.
+- If a pool declares `sharingAffinity` but a request's opaque configs do not fully satisfy every applicable group for a given candidate device (every key in those groups' `cel` maps non-empty), that device is not a viable option for that request under the "Strict Gating" rule; if no device in the pool has all applicable groups satisfied by the request, the entire pool is filtered out.
   Drivers should coordinate with workload teams to ensure claims carry compatible opaque configs matching a published group before enabling `sharingAffinity` on the pool.